jweaver72/EGZUMMER-WIKI/Button-functions.md

 Buttons have functions assigned to them, these functions can be activated by either pressing `F #` button first, then the function button (I will call it `F+` call).
-Other method is by long pressing the function button alone without `F #`.
+The other method is by long pressing the function button alone without `F #`.
 Most buttons replicate the `F+` with long press, but some buttons might have assigned different functions for `F+` and long press.

 # Front keypad